How Do Push-Pull Type Backwash Valves Operate

 If you are not as familiar with Push-Pull Valves or Slide Valves and have been living around Multi-port selector handle valves like myself then read this article and familiarize yourself with how they operate.

 The Push-Pull valve also called a Slide valve, mounts to bulkhead fittings on the side of a Sand or D.E. filter.
-The advantages of a Push-Pull valve are that they are simple to operate along with simple to understand, have very few parts, and are less restrictive to water flow than the multi-port valve selector type valve found on sand filters.
+The advantages of a Push-Pull valve are that they are simple to operate along simple to understand, have very few parts, and are less restrictive to water flow than the multi-port valve selector type valve found on sand filters.
 Swimming Pool Filter Types

 It is how you can start your backwashing using a push-pull valve.